 Geohazards : are you at risk?

-Devastating flash floods, summer forrest fires, and destructive weather in general prompted the French government to create a new website last year in a bid to help residents identify, and therefore prepare for, natural disasters in their area.
+Devastating flash floods, summer forest fires, and destructive weather in general prompted the French government to create a new website last year in a bid to help residents identify, and therefore prepare for, natural disasters in their area.

 Called géorisques, the potentially destructive natural phenomenon includes flooding, forest fires, ground movements, underground cavities and polluted soils.